iamnachoj/LocalStorage-builder/README.md

 localStorage is a property that allows JavaScript sites and apps to save key-value pairs in a web browser with no expiration date.
 This means the data stored in the browser will persist even after the browser window is closed.

-This app makes clarifies how it works and the use of it on the browser.
+This app clarifies how it works and the use of it on the browser.

 ## Stack
  - JavaScript